Share this Post

 Facts and Figures: A Decade of Bank Robbery Deterrence

 According to statistics from the FBI, a decade ago bank robberies accounted for 2.1% of all robberies in the U.S. Today they’re just 1.8%—a 14% decrease (which amounts to 3,000 fewer bank robberies).
-Over that same period the average value of a bank robbery dropped roughly 20%, from $4300 to $3500.
+Over that same period, the average value of a bank robbery dropped roughly 20%, from $4300 to $3500.

 What changed in the last ten years?
 It wasn’t cameras and guards: More than 90% of all banks have had cameras in place since the 1990s.
 (Today upwards of 98% of financial services providers have cameras in place.)
 And some studies show that the presence of an armed bank guard may increase the chance of violence.
-Since 2006 one in 10 banks have moved away from using armed guards.
+Since 2006 one in 10 banks has moved away from using armed guards.
 Correspondingly, we’ve seen a 13% drop in the number of bank employees and customers killed, injured, or taken hostage during a robbery.

 The big change in the last ten years has been the adoption of bandit barriers.
 Bank use of bullet resistant barriers has jumped by more than 25%.
-As a result, we see both a drop in the number of robberies, and an increase in news stories about dejected would-be bank robbers who abandon their plans once they see that bandit barrier.
+As a result, we see both a drop in the number of robberies and an increase in news stories about dejected would-be bank robbers who abandon their plans once they see that bandit barrier.
 (Or, conversely, confessions of bank robbers who specifically target banks lacking bullet resistant barriers, such as this former LAPD detective and this man in St. Croix.)